zkmopro/mopro/docs/docs/adapters/circom.md

 Mopro supports the integration of Circom circuits.
 For this, you need to have pre-built `zkey` and `wasm` files for your circuits.
 You can find more information on how to generate these files in the [Circom documentation](https://docs.circom.io).

-## Sample Project
+## Samples

 Explore how the Circom adapter is implemented by checking out this sample project [mopro-app](https://github.com/vimwitch/mopro-app) or the [test-e2e](https://github.com/zkmopro/mopro/tree/main/test-e2e) where we maintain (and test) each adapter.

 ## Setup the rust project